VOA Bethany, OHIO

 It can be truthfully be said, that "a Rhombic antenna occupies more space per db of gain than any other antenna" The Rhombic is a very high-gain antenna however it requires a lot of acres, and the efficiency when terminated is only about 50%.
 An alternate impedance-termination system, which was only used for a at the VOA Bethany site broadcast site, where input powers were above 50 kw, is called the re-entrant line termination.
 Clyde Haehnlen SK, developed the specifications for the Voice of America antenna system at the Bethany, OH Relay Station.
 That re-entrant Rhombic was 90% efficient by re-phasing the power instead of heating up termination resistors, in this system, the Rhombic is terminated in a transmission line, which in turn is coupled back to the input through the proper voltage-matching and phasing networks.
 Thus, the energy in the dissipation line is fed back to the antenna, so that considerably less than 50 percent of the energy is wasted.
 The old VOA Bethany site in Ohio had efficiency up to over 90%.
 This feeds-backs the wasted RF energy "In-Phase", back into the feeder end of the antenna.
 For any variation from the stubs frequency, the stub must be returned.

 Re-entrant line termination equipment, which is re-phasing the power instead of heating up termination resistors.
-I am now the only station (K0UO) using the Re-entrant Rhombic, which is 90% efficient by re-phasing the power back in the antenna, instead of heating up termination resistors.
+I am now the only station (K0UO) (at the Rhombic Antenna Farm in Kansas) using the Re-entrant Rhombic, which is 90% efficient, by re-phasing the power back in the antenna, instead of heating up termination resistors.

 Clyde Haehnle, the VOA engineer provided me with design information for re-phasing a few years ago before his passing.